Squeeze Box (song)

-"Squeeze Box" is a song by the Who from their album The Who by Numbers.
+"Squeeze Box" is a song by the British rock band the Who from their album The Who by Numbers.
 Written by Pete Townshend, the lyrics are couched in sexual double entendres.
-Unlike many of the band's other hits, the song features country-like elements, as heard in Townshend's guitar fingerpicking.
+Unlike many of the band's other hits, the song features country-like elements, as heard in Townshend's banjo picking.

 "Squeeze Box" was a commercial success, peaking at No. 10 on the UK Singles Chart and No. 16 in the US Billboard Hot 100.
 The song is also their only international number-one hit, reaching No. 1 in Canada, and No. 2 on the Irish singles chart.

 Background

 "Squeeze Box" was originally intended for a Who television special planned in 1974.
 In the planned performance of the song, the members of the band were to be surrounded by 100 topless women playing accordions.

-A demo of the song featured a farfisa organ-based arrangement, as well as bluegrass banjos.
+A demo of the song featured a Farfisa organ-based arrangement, as well as bluegrass banjos.
 Authors Steve Grantley and Alan Parker compared this early version to The Beatles' 1968 song, "Ob-La-Di, Ob-La-Da".
 This demo appeared on Pete Townshend's demo collection, Scoop.

 "Squeezebox" is a slang term for accordions and related instruments.
 The song's lyrics consist mostly of sexual innuendo.
 Although Pete Townshend later said that the song originated as a dirty joke, he said that there was no double entendre, claiming "It's not about a woman's breasts, vaginal walls, or anything else of the ilk."
 The Who's bassist, John Entwistle also commented on the lyrics, saying "I dunno.
 Most songs have double meanings or no meaning at all.
 'Squeeze Box' isn't that dirty.
 It doesn't say 'tits.'"
 Lead singer Roger Daltrey, however, acknowledged the double meaning, saying, "There's nothing wrong with a bit of 'in-and-out,' mate!"

 "Squeeze Box" was released as the first single from The Who by Numbers in 1975 in America and 1976 in Britain.
 It became an international hit, becoming the band's first Top 10 hit in Britain since 1972's "Join Together".
 Despite this, Pete Townshend did not think highly of the song, and was astonished at its chart success.

 Roger Daltrey, however, spoke positively of the song, praising its simplicity.

 Record World said that "the group gives a display of their tremendous creative powers; a lilting rocker with all the immediacy of a 'Happy Jack.'"

 PopMatters critic David Pike rated it one of the "41 essential pop/rock songs with accordion."